 In recent years, a large increase has been observed in the number of people with irregular immigrant status due to regional armed conflicts and areas under the control of terrorist organizations.
 It was stated by the International Labor Organization that human trafficking is the "most profitable" method of obtaining crime income.
 Nearly 150 billion USD is earned from this crime every year.

 Especially in risky countries, considering its geopolitical situation, it is clear that it is used as a center for human trafficking.
 In this context, professionals who are working in the field of financial crimes and financial institutions have played important roles as well as security forces.

-According to the 2016 data, it is stated that 40.3 million people can be considered as modern slaves, 24.9 million of them are forced to work, and 15.4 million are forced to marry.
-This means that approximately 5 out of every 1000 people in the world are victims of modern slavery.
+According to the 2016 data, it is stated that 40.3 million people can be considered modern slaves; 24.9 million of them are forced to work, and 15.4 million are forced to marry.
+Approximately 5 out of every 1000 people worldwide are victims of modern slavery.
 Considering the regional distribution of the profit obtained from forced labor, the Asia-Pacific Region takes the lead, followed by developed economies and the European Union.

 When looking at the sectoral distribution of per capita income concerning forced labor, "sexual abuse" is the leader.

 - Trafficking in human beings for forced labor

 There are different methods of laundering the proceeds of crime from each of these three crimes.
 Before moving on to these methods, it is necessary to explain the differences between the terms "human trafficking" and "human smuggling," which are often used interchangeably.